Bring the Tools to the Trees

 We have an active and eager group of volunteer park stewards but our progress is limited by logistics.
 We currently burn up to a quarter of our collective volunteer time hauling gear back and forth from the community centre instead of directly planting and protecting the park.

+We plan to transform a used shipping container into a custom-built, solar-powered, off-grid park hub.
 Bringing a legacy project like this to the heart of Everett Crowley Park is a complex undertaking that requires dedicated leadership and a lot of support.
-The Everett Crowley Park Committee team is thrilled that both the Champlain Heights Community Association’s board and the Vancouver Park Board support this vision!
+The Champlain Heights Community Association is thrilled to be the owner of this project, and the Vancouver Park Board support this vision!

 • $200 installs the exterior rain-capture system.
 This off-grid system allows tools to be cleaned after a day in the field.

 Your support is a one-time investment with a long-term impact.
-By giving today, you are ensuring the Stewardship Basecamp is built, delivered, and ready to support decades of healing stewardship work to come!
+By giving today, you are ensuring the Community Stewardship Basecamp is built, delivered, and ready to support decades of healing stewardship work to come!

 Phase 2 teaser: Creating the Social Heart of the Park